camisowers/Assignment-1/README.md

 As expected, I had to go back and add two member functions to the Card and Hand classes, print_card and print_hand respectively.

 Creating the run_game funciton was a huge commit step in my project.
 This funciton brought most of my code together to run the game.

+I then began to work in an experimental branch "fout" to create the function game_log which would output information to a .txt file.
+    To avoid a fast forward, I also worked in master branch in the main function.

+I contiuned working in both fout and master, updating README.md and synching it with the GitHub repository, and then when I finished,
+    I merged the fout into the master branch, to implement the successful changes to my project.